quantori-viktor/wsl-start/README.md

 # How to get started with WSL2

+The Unix terminal is superior to use over Window’s command line for developers.
+You would find many libraries developed natively for Linux.
+Also, a lot of programmers point out that the package manager on Linux helps them get things done easily.
+The ability of bash scripting is also one of the most compelling reasons why programmers prefer using Linux OS/Mac OS.
+Using many modern web tools (npm, gem) is a huge pain on Windows.

 ## Install WSL2

 If you have the latest updates of your OS, installation of WSL2 is a one-liner command (in PowerShell):